omarabualrub1/omarabualrub1/README.md

 ---

-🎓 I'm **Omar Muhammad Abu Al-Rub**, a Final-year student Artificial Intelligence student at **Jordan University of Science and Technology (JUST)**, passionate about building intelligent systems and solving real-world problems with AI.
+🎓 I'm **Omar Mohammed Abu AlRub**, a Final-year student Artificial Intelligence student at **Jordan University of Science and Technology (JUST)**, passionate about building intelligent systems and solving real-world problems with AI.

 ---